 At fish processing enterprises in Russia, CFRM is currently virtually not processed.
 At best, fodder flour, feed for fur farms, or agricultural fertilizers obtain from it, while its

 valuable biopotential is not fully utilized.
-It has been proven that marine collagen (achthy- ocollagen) in a hydrolyzed state stimulates the synthesis of its own collagen, accelerates the restoration of tissues of the musculoskeletal system, improves joint mobility, reduces pain, and slows down the process of destruction of cartilaginous tissue [6–9].
-The prod- ucts of deep hydrolysis of achthyocollagen have an ergogenic effect, are antioxidants and antiseptics, have immunomodulatory, hypotensive, regenerative, reproductive functions, and have a cytotoxic effect on some cancer cell lines [10–12].
+It has been proven that marine collagen (achthyocollagen) in a hydrolyzed state stimulates the synthesis of its own collagen, accelerates the restoration of tissues of the musculoskeletal system, improves joint mobility, reduces pain, and slows down the process of destruction of cartilaginous tissue [6–9].
+The products of deep hydrolysis of achthyocollagen have an ergogenic effect, are antioxidants and antiseptics, have immunomodulatory, hypotensive, regenerative, reproductive functions, and have a cytotoxic effect on some cancer cell lines [10–12].
 The opioid properties of marine oligopeptides, the functions of renin inhibitor, platelet activating factor of acetyl hydrolase, prolyl endopeptidase, α-amylase, anticoagulant activity, and induction effect have been defined.
 The applicability of active peptides of marine origin for the prevention of hypertension and infectious diseases, lowering the level of cholesterol in the blood, as well as fierce as functional food ingredients in the composition of specialized, functional, and personalized products, pharmaceuticals and cosmetics has been shown.
 They are also in demand in the composition of feed for animals and fish, microbiological media, building ten sides, and textile materials [6,7,13–17].

-It is known that Collagen is a high molecular weight protein, has a molecular weight of about 300 kDa, a diameter of polypeptide chains of about 14–15 A and an approximate length of 2800 A. However, for the body to assimilate collagen, its destruction is neces- sary.
+It is known that Collagen is a high molecular weight protein, has a molecular weight of about 300 kDa, a diameter of polypeptide chains of about 14–15 A and an approximate length of 2800 A. However, for the body to assimilate collagen, its destruction is necessary.
 Hydrolyzed collagen, obtained from native collagen, which is found in the scales, bones, skin and connective tissue of fish, consists of peptides with a low molecular weight, due to which it is easily absorbed and distributed in the human body.
 The quality of hydrolyzed collagen depends on the average molecular size of its fractions, which vary depending on the method used to extract it.
 The molecular weight distribution of hydrol- ysed collagen peptides typically ranges from 3–100 kDa.
 However, many researchers note that only low molecular weight collagen peptides (di- and tripeptides), especially those that have C-terminal Pro or Hyp residues, have shown various bioactivities, including immunomodulatory, antibacterial, antioxidant, ACE inhibitory properties, etc. [18].

 The most valuable are biologically active peptides—tissue-specific low-molecular fragments of protein molecules.
 It has been proven that low molecular weight peptides with a molecular weight (MW) of less than 10 kDa have pronounced pharmacological activity, which makes them attractive components for use in specialized nutrition [5].
-Low molecular weight peptides, depending on their nature, have hormonal action, analgesic, antitumor, and anti-inflammatory effects, regulate the higher nervous activity, blood pres- sure, biochemical processes associated with the mechanisms of memory, fear, rage, vascular tone, and others [19–21].
+Low molecular weight peptides, depending on their nature, have hormonal action, analgesic, antitumor, and anti-inflammatory effects, regulate the higher nervous activity, blood pressure, biochemical processes associated with the mechanisms of memory, fear, rage, vascular tone, and others [19–21].

 Like our results, Chi reported that peptide fractions with low molecular weight have more donating electron/hydrogen peptides that can react with free radicals to produce stable products.
 In addition, other studies in mackerel hydrolyzed collagen, skin squid collagen hydrolysate and salmon collagen, reported that peptide fractions with molecular weights of ≤5 kDa presented from 20% to 70% inhibition of DPPH at 5 mg/mL.